 Where you can leverage your content

-- as paid content to give them in-depth instruction so they can implement your ideas and succeed
+- as paid content to give them in-depth instruction so they can implement your ideas and succeed (and paid programs to support them while they’re implementing what they’ve learned).

 There are three ways to share content: teaching, speaking and writing.
 Everything falls into one of these three categories.

-Free content
+Free Content

-Free content is the cornerstone of a content marketing plan.
 The strategy of content marketing is that you share a small amount of useful content for free, and then expand on that content and teach how to implement it in your paid offers.

 Sharing free content is an excellent way to:

-- Drive traffic to your website, which increases your reach
+- Drive traffic to your website, which increases your reach and builds your pool of potential

 - Nurture the not-ready customer through the buying cycle – because some prospective customers are early in the buying cycle and need “starter” content from you rather than a paid offer.

-Free content delivery methods include: email marketing, blogs, podcasts, video channels, social media content, free speaking gigs, free webinars/tutorials, case studies, whitepapers, worksheets, checklists, books, and ebooks.
+Free content delivery methods include: email marketing, blogs, podcasts, video channels, social media content, free speaking gigs, free webinars/tutorials, case studies, whitepapers, tools, worksheets, checklists, books, and ebooks.

-Too many to choose from?
+Too many delivery methods to choose from?

 Here’s my blog post on how to use teaching to grow your business.